DataDog/datadog-agent/docs/dev/agent_build.md

 * `snmp`: build the SNMP check.
 * `zk`: enable Zookeeper as a configuration store.
 * `zstd`: use Zstandard instead of Zlib.
-* `libsystemd`: enable systemd journal log collection
+* `systemd`: enable systemd journal log collection

 Please note you might need to provide some extra dependencies in your dev environment to build certain bits (see [development environment][dev-env]).